jacksonchen/apkJSCrawler/README.md

     -H, --host_name <arg>    The host name that the mongod is connected to.
 Default host is localhost -b, --db_name <arg>      The name of MongoDB database to store the apks .
-Default name is apksDB -p, --plugin <path>      The path to the plugin for a specific service to download APKs from -p, --port_number <arg>  The port number that the mongod instance is listening.
+Default name is apksDB -p, --plugin <path>      The path to the plugin for a specific service to download APKs from -n, --port_number <arg>  The port number that the mongod instance is listening.
 Default number is 27017 -c, --collection <arg>   The name of MongoDB database collection to store the apks.
 Default name is apks

 ## Disclaimer